c-blake/bu/doc/oft.md

 Motivation
 ==========
-Sometimes it can be very informative to extract the *most oft seen* items from one or more columns of a very large, possibly compressed on storage input stream
-- essentially an incomplete histogram.
+Sometimes it can be very informative to extract the *most oft seen* items from one|more columns of a very large, possibly compressed on storage input stream - essentially an incomplete histogram.
 These could be time-stamp stripped log messages from a long list of errors or warnings, trending posts on some social media site (sometimes called "heavy hitters"), or any other situation where a huge fraction of activity is dominated by a few hundred or thousand popular